German Economy Minister welcomes Alstom, Siemens rail deal

 “The basis for this is a clear future strategy, prospects for the workers and the maintenance of employee participation,” she added.

-The merger creates a European champion to better withstand the international advance of China’s state-owned CRRC Corp Ltd (601766.SS).

-Reporting by Gernot Heller; Writing by Paul Carrel; Editing by Michael Nienaber
+The merger creates a European champion to better withstand the international advance of China’s state-owned CRRC Corp Ltd .
+(Reporting by Gernot Heller; Writing by Paul Carrel; Editing by Michael Nienaber)